 Although the Temple had been destroyed 130 years prior to its publication, in the world described by the Mishnah the Temple still exists and the laws that governed it are expressed in the present tense.
-Although the Talmud (the compendium of the Mishnah and the Gemara, which interprets and comments on the Mishnah) preserves traditions allegedly contemporaneous with the Mishnah that refer to the Bar Kokhba rebellion and defeat, the Mishnah itself ignores these.
+While the Talmud (the compendium of the Mishnah and the Gemara, which interprets and comments on the Mishnah) refers to the Bar Kokhba rebellion and the defeat by the Romans, the Mishnah itself ignores the events of the Roman occupation of the land of Israel.
 In this way, the Mishnah is a document that describes a life of sanctification, in which the rituals of the Temple are adapted for communal participation in a world that has no Temple, which escapes the ups and downs of history.

 Disputes Between Rabbis

 This idyllic world of the Mishnah, however, is not a world of uniformity; far from it.
-The vast majority of passages in the Mishnah contains a dispute between different rabbinic sages.
+Most passages in the Mishnah contain a dispute between different rabbinic sages.
 When does one begin the morning prayers?
-How does one treat produce which may or may not have had the priestly gifts separated from it?
+How does one treat produce that may or may not have had the priestly gifts separated from it?
 How does one constitute a Jewish marriage?
 What are the limitations of the liability of someone who watches another’s property?
 Can cheese and meat be on the same table?
 How much drawn water invalidates a ritual bath?
 On all of these issues and on thousands of similar issues, the Mishnah includes various opinions.

 This is because the Mishnah is not a code of Jewish law; it is a study book of law.
 As the Mishnah itself describes, in a rare self-reflective comment: Why are the opinions of the minority included with the opinions of the majority even though the law is not like them?
 So that a later court can examine their words and rely upon them?
 (Mishnah Eduyot 1:3).
 While one could determine law based upon the Mishnah, its intention was to train the sages in thinking through the legal issues that inform the halakhah (Jewish law).